 - Integration of building systems, new and old, on a single platform, allowing for transparent monitoring and billing methods. - Reinforce the current Electronic System for the Registration of Production Units, with a view to establishing an electronic system with the capacity to regulate and control efficiently and safely the records related to the small distributed production units of energy.

-- Presenting the national building stock in a more clear way. - Providing more specific estimates on the wider benefits and energy savings contribution of the measures.
+- Presenting the national building stock in a more clear way. - Providing more specific estimates on the wider benefits and energy savings contribution of the measures. - Detailing the financing and implementation timeline of suggested measures.

 Romania